devilofen/SinDiff/README.md

 # SinDiff

-**The fastest, cleanest, most reliable binary & patch diffing plugin for IDA Pro 9.x**
+**The fastest, cleanest, most reliable, simplest binary & patch diffing plugin for IDA Pro 9.x**

 Tired of waiting 10+ minutes for Diaphora?
 SinDiff finds patched functions in **seconds** — no bloat, no crashes, no nonsense.